Family Reunification in Germany

 1. Proof of a family relationship

-In order to apply for a family reunification visa, a verifiable family relationship must exist.
+To apply for a family reunification visa, a verifiable family relationship must exist.
 The family connection must be proven differently depending on the visa type and the authority.
 Family ties are usually documented with the following documents:

 -